chewy441014/park-picker/README.md

 # Park Picker
 ### An app for exploring our National Parks.

-*By David Codner, Preston Hill, Michael Gostomski, and Elvin Mathews*
+*By David Codner, Preston Hill, Michael Gostomski, Penny and Chiemeka*

 ---
 <br>